-Governance Principle Sub-Principle Assurance on Compliance Principle E - Developing the Developing th ne entity's The Head of Paid Service is responsible for the organisation of the staff. entity's capacity, including the capability of its leadership and the individuals within it Leadership and Management is delivered through the Senior Leadership Team consisting of the Executive Directors along with leads from Finance, Legal, Governance, Risk, Economic Development and Climate change to ensure proper oversite of the whole business.
-The Senior Leadership Team meet once a week and a have leadership / manager briefing on a monthly basis.
+Governance Principle Sub-Principle Assurance on Compliance Principle E - Developing the entity's capacity, including the capability of its leadership and the individuals within it Developing the entity's capacity The Chief Executive is responsible for the organisation of the staff.
+Leadership and Management is delivered through the Leadership Team consisting of the Chief Executive, Executive Directors and Directors to ensure proper oversight of the whole business.
+The Leadership Team meet once a week and a have leadership / manager briefing on a monthly basis which sit alongside departmental management team meetings.
 Monthly all staff webinars are in place and are utilised not only for knowledge sharing but as a development opportunity on a wide range of topics e.g. change management.
-During 2021/22 our new performance management approach, using our Learning Management System, was tested and implementation commenced.
-Our aim is have in place a modern, flexible, effective, approach to 1:1 conversations with our people about performance and development.
-During 2021/22 we continued to work on our organisational review to ensure our resources were structured to deliver our corporate plan over the next five years and the proposed changes were approved by council in March 2022.
-Publica support services continue to provide services to CBC in the areas of Human Resources, some Finance and ICT and once again during the past year we have worked with our Publica Health and Safety partners to help us adopt safe working practices that continued to adhere to changing government guidance.
-During the past year we have also strengthened our finance team following a decision in 2020/21 to bring back in house the majority of the finance function being undertaken by Publica.

-To further develop our operational services and capability a procurement exercise has been completed to secure a new digital platform aimed at improve services to our residents and businesses.
-Developing the capability of the entity's leadership and other individuals to secure a new digital platform aimed at improve services to our residents and businesses.
-We have a programme of training available for both Councillors and Officers at all levels.
+Our Learning Management System provides a modern, flexible, effective, approach to 1:1 conversations with our people about performance and development.
+During 2022/23 we continued to work on our organisational review to ensure our resources were structured to deliver our corporate plan Publica support services continued to provide services to CBC in the areas of Human Resources, some Finance and ICT and once again during the past year we have worked with our Publica Health and Safety partners to help us adopt safe working practices that continued to adhere to changing government guidance.
+We have procured and installed a new digital platform aimed at improve services to our residents and businesses.
+Developing the capability of the entity's leadership and other individuals We have a programme of training available for both Councillors and Officers at all levels.
 All new employees take part in an induction programme and ongoing staff development needs are identified through our system of 1:1 meetings There is mandatory compliance training for all staff and members on key items and policies via our Learning Management System and this includes training on Equality, Diversity and Inclusion.
 Professional members of staff are required to undertake additional training requirements (continuing professional development) as set by their professional bodies.
 We continue to run a range of leadership programmes for our people designed to give them behaviours and skills for the future.
-Our executive leadership team have undertaken a 360 review to gather insights from a wide range of individuals and stakeholders who have given their views on their leadership and management competencies.
-The results of these reviews will be used to put in place development plans to ensure the team has the required level of skills and behaviours to lead the council and drive organisational performance.

 All new Members undertake a comprehensive Members induction programme that is delivered after each borough election (i.e. every 2 years).
 New Members are matched with a senior officer under a "buddy" system to provide practical support as they develop into their roles.
 Training is provided for Members on an ongoing basis as appropriate and necessary.
 Members on certain committees (e.g. Planning and Licensing) are required to undertake initial and ongoing "top up" training in order to take their place on the committee.
-During the last year Members have undertaken learning and development in a number of areas including Data Protection, FOI, Flooding, CERTF, Emergency Planning, Carbon Foot Printing and Environmental Crime.
-The authority is a member of the Local Government Association who provide individual mentoring and support to Members and officers as necessary or requested.
+During the last year Members have undertaken learning and development in a number of areas including Carbon Literacy.
+The authority is a member of the Local Government Association who provide individual mentoring and support to Members and officers as necessary or requested. -- ---